AndriiPetrovDev/LocalizableStringsTool/README.md

 The same but for Obj C.
 default: `NSLocalizedString(`

-Also add here prefixes that can help the program to find keys in source code For example if you use keys as func parameters and made localisation inside it.
+Also add here prefixes that can help the program to find keys in source code.
+For example if you use keys as func parameters and made localisation inside it
 ```objectivec
 + (void)showAlertInViewController:(UIViewController *)controller
                         withTitle:(NSString *)title